An Introduction to Geometric Topology: Introduction

 We now discuss in detail the standard example: the figure-eight knot complement, one of the very few cases where the consistency and completeness equations can be solved by hand.
 This part will not be needed in the proof of Theorem \ref{hyperbolic:Dehn:filling:teo}, so the reader may wish to skip it and go directly to Section \ref{sketch:filling:subsection}.

-Let $\calT$ be the triangulation with two tetrahedra shown in Fig.~\ref{triangulation_figure8:fig}.
-The truncated version is in Fig.~\ref{triangulation_figure8_2:fig}.
+Let $\calT$ be the triangulation with two tetrahedra shown in Figure \ref{triangulation_figure8:fig}.
+The truncated version is in Figure \ref{triangulation_figure8_2:fig}.
 We assign the complex variable $z$ and $w$ to the left and right tetrahedron, respectively.
 We set

 and define $w_1,w_2,w_3$ similarly.
 Recall that